What is a Medical Laboratory Scientist?

 Many of our graduates pursue advanced degrees in medicine, physician assistant studies, pharmacy, dentistry, and veterinary sciences.
 The MLS curriculum also offers an excellent foundation for admission to graduate programs in medical sciences.

 The MLS Program is offered on the Lexington campus of the University of Kentucky and at the Center for Excellence in Rural Health campus in Hazard, Kentucky.
-For additional information about the Hazard program, contact LeeAnn Helton (Center for Rural Health advisor) at LeeAnn.Helton@uky.edu.
+For additional information about the Hazard program, contact Marcus Epps at Marcus.Epps@uky.edu.

 Undergraduate students and those with a bachelor’s degree who have completed general education and program pre-requisite requirements are eligible to apply to the MLS Program.
-Application deadline is March 1.
+Application deadline is March 1 for Lexington campus and May 1 for Hazard campus.

 MLT to MLS Online Track